Generic Name: clomipramine (kloe MI pra meen)

 This is not a complete list of side effects and others may occur.
 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.

-Taking this medicine with other drugs that make you sleepy can worsen this effect.
-Ask your doctor before taking clomipramine with a sleeping pill, narcotic pain medicine, muscle relaxer, or medicine for anxiety, depression, or seizures.
+Taking Anafranil with other drugs that make you sleepy can worsen this effect.
+Ask your doctor before taking a sleeping pill, opioid pain medication, muscle relaxer, or medicine for anxiety, depression, or seizures.

-Many drugs can interact with clomipramine.
+Many drugs can interact with Anafranil.
 Not all possible interactions are listed here.
 Tell your doctor about all your current medicines and any you start or stop using, especially:

 any other antidepressant;